Twingate-Community/diy-vpn/digital_ocean/droplet/README.md

 **Via Twingate Admin Console:**

-1. Navigate to "Networks" → Check connector status (should be green/online)
+1. Navigate to "Networks" → Check Connector status (should be green/online)
-2. Navigate to "Analytics" → Monitor connector traffic and health
+2. Navigate to "Analytics" → Monitor Connector traffic and health
-3. Check connector labels for deployment metadata
+3. Check Connector labels for deployment metadata

 **Via DigitalOcean Console (if needed):**